Arthur Prest: Life

 In 1971, Prest was involved in a prominent court case.
 He challenged the Itsekiri Communal Lands Trust which wanted to use the purported overlord rights of the Olu of Warri over lands in Warri.
-The overlord rights would have given the trust indirect ownership of all lands including overriding the rights of ownership of landlords.
+The overlord rights would have given the trust indirect ownership of all lands, including overriding the rights of ownership of landlords.
 However, the communal lands trust lost the case.

-Prest was given the chieftaincy title of the Olorogun of Warri by the Olu of Warri in 1946.
-He also became a High Court Judge in the then Mid Western Region.